port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/clickup/clickup.md

 1. Go to the DevPortal Builder page.
 2. Select a blueprint you want to ingest using ClickUp.
 3. Choose the **Ingest Data** option from the menu.
+4. Click on Data Source
-4. Select ClickUp under the Project management providers category.
+5. Select ClickUp under the Project management providers category.
-5. Modify the [configuration](#configuration-structure) according to your needs.
+6. Modify the [configuration](#configuration-structure) according to your needs.
-6. Click `Resync`.
+7. Click `Resync`.

 ## Examples